cfrg/draft-irtf-cfrg-hash-to-curve/draft-goldberg-cfrg-hash-to-curve.md

 input m using a standard hash function, e.g., SHA256, and then checking to see if the resulting point E(m, f(m)), for curve function f, belongs on E.
 This algorithm is expected to find a valid curve point after approximately two attempts, i.e., when ctr=1, on average.
+(See Appendix {{try}} for a more detailed description of this algorithm.)
 Since the running time of algorithm depends on m, this algorithm is NOT safe for cases sensitive to timing side channel attacks.
 Deterministic algorithms are needed in such cases where failures are undesirable.
 Shallue and Woestijne ((TODO:cite)) first introduced a deterministic